-- Shown that a matroidal (geometric) view can bring new and interesting notions and properties of ordinary graphs cf. the VF tree-width. - A VF tree-decomposition seems to be a "stronger" notion: - We have seen that there exist VF tree-decompositions which do not easily translate to ordinary decompositions of the same width...
+- Showing that a matroidal (geometric) view can bring new and interesting notions and properties of ordinary graphs cf. the VF tree-width. - The proof is now complete... - A VF tree-decomposition seems to be a "stronger" notion: - We have seen that there exist VF tree-decompositions which do not easily translate to ordinary decompositions of the same width...